nikox94/pestering-petabytes/README.md

 # pestering-petabytes
-Fundamental stock analysis
+Fundamental stock analysis using the http://commoncrawl.org/ petabyte-size database and the [Stanford NLP parser](https://nlp.stanford.edu/).
+The workload was crunched through with instances on Google Cloud Platform.

 ## Installation
 In src/main/resources/ create a file "api_key" containing only the api key for Alchemy API.

 Install the gcloud command line tool and authenticate using `gcloud beta auth application-default login`.
-Login with the pestering.petabytes@gmail.com email.
+Use team email for access.
 For now only it can access the table we use in Google Datastore.

 ## Build